How to apply

 Smaller grants are made across a wider field.
 Trustees will consider supporting charitable projects in causes close to their aims which satisfy a NEED, make an IMPACT and are performed by the most APPROPRIATE people or organisation.
 Charities applying to the ALBORADA Trust for the first time should bear in mind that the trustees prefer developing a relationship over a period of time.
 So, initial applications have a better chance if they are for a modest sum.

-Please note that unsolicited applications will not be acknowledged (the Trust has only one employee working one day a week) and the Trust only awards grants of £25,000 or more.
+Please note that unsolicited applications will not be acknowledged (the Trust has only two part-time employees) and the Trust does not award grants of less than £25,000.
 You must be a charity registered in the UK with the Charity Commission.

 If you are a registered charity, before you go to the trouble of completing our application form, please consider our aims, have a look at the causes we help and consider how your work will rate against theirs.
 Please note that the trust does not normally help those charities who receive substantial government aid, those involved in pet welfare, the arts and culture, marriage guidance, children’s welfare charities (in the UK), zoos and charities involved in political or media lobbying.
 The Trust prefers to support revenue rather than capital projects.